-Many previous studies have considered the impact of self-monitoring in hypertension, or patients with specific morbidities.
-However in practice, patients present with multiple morbidities and so it is important to consider the efficacy of self-monitoring in the context of multi-morbidity.
-The findings of this review suggest that self-monitoring can be recommended as part of a multifaceted approach to managing hypertensive patients with hypertension related co-morbidity.
-There was some variation in the effectiveness of self-monitoring within specific morbidities, and this can only be partly explained by the use of high vs. low intensity interventions.
-However, the present findings suggest that where individuals have a history of obesity and possibly stroke, self-monitoring is likely to be effectiveness of the different co-interventions is likely to be important when deciding which should be encouraged in routine practice.
-The present analysis suggests that targeting individuals with hypertension related co-morbidity is appropriate and this may make the financial case for costlier interventions stronger, since patients with such co-morbidities are at greater risk of cardiovascular disease.
-Further work should use these individual patient data to quantify the impact of self-monitoring on outcomes other than BP, as others have attempted using aggregated data in previous reviews.
+Many previous studies have considered the impact of self-monitoring in hypertension, 15 or patients with specific morbidities.
+23,29,40 However in practice, patients present with multiple morbidities and so it is important to consider the efficacy of self-monitoring in the context of multi-morbidity.
+The findings of this review suggest that self-monitoring can be recommended as part of a multifaceted approach to managing hypertensive patients with hypertension-related co-morbidity.
+There was some variation in the effectiveness of self-monitoring within specific morbidities, and this can only be partly explained by the use of high- vs. low-intensity interventions.
+However, the present findings suggest that where individuals have a history of obesity and possibly stroke, self-monitoring is likely to be effective when combined with intensive co-interventions such as self-management, pharmacist support, tailored education or lifestyle advice.
+Understanding the relative cost effectiveness of the different co-interventions is likely to be important when deciding which should be encouraged in routine practice.
+The present analysis suggests that targeting individuals with hypertension-related co-morbidity is appropriate and this may make the financial case for costlier interventions stronger, since patients with such co-morbidities are at greater risk of cardiovascular disease.1 Further work should use these IPD to quantify the impact of self-monitoring on outcomes other than BP, as others have attempted using aggregated data in previous reviews.